secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO see/unify with Java implementation {{scc_java_api_example}}

+Methods and parameters can be seen in {{scc_java_api_example}}.

 #### Supported Algorithm Parameter Types

+- [ ] TODO What is with parameters that have to be chosen during runtime? (e.g. the length of the nonce can be specified but not its content?)
+Maybe refer to how the [PHC String Format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md) describes how parameters must be defined and only allow constants and csprng generated content?

 Cryptography algorithms require different parameters.
 The Secure Crypto Config Interface considers the following types of parameters: